MASDXI/ccdr-billing-smart-contracts/README.md

 ## Installing

-To install all necessary packages and dependencies in the project, run command
+To install all necessary packages and dependencies in the project, run command.

 ```
 yarn install